-As technology continues to evolve, it should not come as a surprise that the design and functionalities of thermostats have progressed over time as well.
-While both Programmable Thermostats and Smart Thermostats help to regulate temperature and to manage your energy bills, there are significant differences between the two types that are important for you to understand.
+As technology continues to evolve, it should not come as a surprise that the design and functionalities of thermostats have progressed as well.
+While both Programmable Thermostats and Smart Thermostats help to regulate temperature and to manage energy bills, there are significant differences between the two types that are important to understand.

-- 7-Day Model: This model allows you to create a different temperature schedule for each day of the week.
-This model offers the most flexibility.
+- 7-Day Model: This model allows you to create a different temperature schedule for each day of the week and offers the most flexibility.

 - 5+2-Day Model: This model allows you to create one temperature schedule for weekdays and another schedule for weekends.

 - 5-1-1 Model: This model allows you to create one schedule for weekdays, one schedule for Saturdays and one schedule for Sundays.

 In addition to the thermostat models, there are four pre-programed settings for each day: Wake, Day, Evening & Sleep.

 By upgrading to a programmable thermostat, a homeowner can save up to $180 a year if the thermostat is programed correctly.
 According to Energy Star, “The $180 savings assumes a typical, single-family home with a 10-hour daytime setback of 8°F in winter and setup 7°F in summer, and an 8-hour nighttime setback of 8°F in winter and a setup of 4°F in summer”.